rovaughn/platform-docs/platform/manual/tutorial/adding-relationships.rst

 Exploiting relationships in your data
 -------------------------------------

-The Data microservice allows to setup different relationships between data, which enables you to make more complex and interesting queries to fetch data.
+The data microservice allows you to setup different relationships between data, which enables you to make more complex and interesting queries to fetch data.

 For example: